feuil·le·tons 🔖

 support themselves.

-distribution because they are a quality filter on the entrance of
+they are a filter on the entrance of new books into the market, they

-costs, meaning that they can only take a risk on a book if they
+only take a risk on a book if they predict it will do well.
+As a

-the quality of books that come out, but also fundamentally limit the
+result, they raise the floor on the quality of books that come out,

-distribution + success of works that break the mold.
+that break the mold.

 with the structure, themes, and form of the stories they write.
 The